BrianMcConway/brendan-doyle-running-club/README.md

 Highlight the main features of the project with descriptions and screenshots if available.

 ### Future Features
-- Future features would include haldling the race event booking within the club website.
+- Future features would include handling the race event booking within the club website.
 This would involve a separate signup for race entrants.
 This feature would keep the race entrants separate from verified club members.
 Non-member race entrants should not have access to member related features.
 - I would include articles related to running, nutritional support, etc. I did not include this because of it being